rstoyanchev/spring-websocket-portfolio/README.md

 Server-side runs on `Tomcat 8`, `Jetty 9.0.4`, or `Glassfish 4.0`.
 Other servlet containers should also function correctly via fallback options (assuming Servlet 3.0) but they don't support WebSocket yet.

-Also see the [blog post](http://blog.springsource.org) accompanying the sample.
+Also see the [blog post](http://blog.springsource.org) introducing these features.

 ### Tomcat 8